Division of Behavioral and Social Research

 Sociality, Hierarchy, Health: Comparative Biodemography - A Collection of Papers

 Sociality, Hierarchy, Health: Comparative Biodemography is a collection of papers that examine cross-species comparisons of social environments with a focus on social behaviors along with social hierarchies and connections, to examine their effects on health, longevity, and life histories.
 This report covers a broad spectrum of nonhuman animals, exploring a variety of measures of position in social hierarchies and social networks, drawing links among these factors to health outcomes and trajectories, and comparing them to those in humans.
-Sociality, Hierarchy, Health revisits both theoretical underpinnings of biodemography and the empirical findings that have emerged over the past two decades.The full report is available from the National Academies Press website.
+Sociality, Hierarchy, Health revisits both theoretical underpinnings of biodemography and the empirical findings that have emerged over the past two decades.The full report is available at the National Academies Press website.

 Subjective well-being refers to how people experience and evaluate their lives and specific domains and activities in their lives.
 This information has already proven valuable to researchers, who have produced insights about the emotional states and experiences of people belonging to different groups, engaged in different activities, at different points in the life course, and involved in different family and community structures.
 Research has also revealed relationships between people's self-reported, subjectively assessed states and their behavior and decisions.
 Research on subjective well-being has been ongoing for decades, providing new information about the human condition.
 During the past decade, interest in the topic among policy makers, national statistical offices, academic researchers, the media, and the public has increased markedly because of its potential for shedding light on the economic, social, and health conditions of populations and for informing policy decisions across these domains.
-The full report is available from the National Academies Press website.
+The full report is available at the National Academies Press website.

 New Directions in the Sociology of Aging

 The Future of the Sociology of Aging: An Agenda for Action evaluates the recent contributions of social demography, social epidemiology and sociology to the study of aging and identifies promising new research directions in these sub-fields.
 Included in this study are nine papers prepared by experts in sociology, demography, social genomics, public health, and other fields, that highlight the broad array of tools and perspectives that can provide the basis for further advancing the understanding of aging processes in ways that can inform policy.
-The full report is available from the National Academies Press website.
+The full report is available at the National Academies Press website.

 Aging in Asia: Findings from New and Emerging Data Initiatives

 Aging in Asia: Findings from New and Emerging Data Initiatives is a peer-reviewed collection of papers from China, India, Indonesia, Japan, and Thailand that were presented at two conferences organized in conjunction with the Chinese Academy of Sciences, Indian National Science Academy, Indonesian Academy of Sciences, and Science Council of Japan; the first conference was hosted by the Chinese Academy of Social Sciences in Beijing, and the second conference was hosted by the Indian National Science Academy in New Delhi.
 The papers in the volume highlight the contributions from new and emerging data initiatives in the region and cover subject areas such as economic growth, labor markets, and consumption; family roles and responsibilities; and labor markets and consumption.
-The full report is available from the National Academies Press website.
+The full report is available at the National Academies Press website.

 Perspectives on the Future of the Sociology of Aging